Pryaxis/orion-core/docs/index.md

 Here is a non-exhaustive list of other improvements:

-* Plugins will now be unloadable (since they should not declare `static` state).
-This means that hot reloading is now viable.
+* Plugins will be unloadable (since they are required to not have `static` state).
+This means that hot reloading of _some_ plugins is now viable.
 * Orion will use resource strings.
 This means that localization will now be possible.

 ## Project Status